lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 - Can use Batch Transforms jobs for this type of task

 #### Training Jobs
-- Create or reuse ML algorithms running in containers
+- Create or reuse exiting ML algorithms running in containers to create trained models
-- Use hyperparameter training configurations
+- Reuse existing models from AWS Marketplace
-- Can create hyperparameter tuning jobs
+- Can create hyperparameter tuning jobs (w/ hypterparam configs)

 #### Inference Jobs
 - Can crate persistent endpoints using endpoint configurations